Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Don’t get me wrong, I understand the motivation for asking.

-Given the media’s harsh criticism of Mexico, it’s understandable to question whether a solo female traveler’s trip to this country could potentially lead to disaster.
+Given the media’s harsh criticism of Mexico, it’s understandable to question whether a solo female traveler’s trip could lead to disaster.

-You, like most people, want to determine whether this negative attention is merely #fakenews or if you are entering a genuine warzone.
-That’s totally understandable!
+You, like most people, want to determine whether this negative attention is merely #fakenews or if you are entering a warzone.
+That’s totally understandable given the click-based and attention-grabbing sensationalized news headlines.

 Unfortunately, the answers that typically follow “Is Mexico safe?” tend to be unhelpful at best and flat-out racist at worst.